Renewables projects: How can commercial parties protect themselves?

 It is also true that old technologies applied to new and more challenging environments have a tendency to throw up problems.
 There can be no guarantee that, for example, steam turbines which have worked well in 50 MW solar thermal plants will perform in the same way when incorporated into plants with production capacities of 150 MW or larger.
-The pace of change in the renewables sector will mean less time and effort is spent ironing out problems, thus increasing disputes risk.
+The pace of change in the renewables sector means less time and effort is spent ironing out problems, thus increasing disputes risk.

 The substantive areas of disputes risk on renewables projects arise in various ways.